lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 }
 ```

 One part of the API we've ignored so far is how we construct a mesh to begin with.
-And for some of the algorithms we will also need to be able to modify an existing mesh.
+And for some algorithms, we will also need to be able to modify an existing mesh.
 The operations we will need for this are:
 - Create a new triangle face that connects three vertices
 - Flip the central edge of two adjacent faces, i.e. remove the shared edge and replace it with a new edge between the two previously unconnected vertices
 - Split an edge into two edges, inserting a new vertex and new faces between them
 - Collapse an edge, i.e. merge two vertices and remove the edges and faces between them

-But because these operations are a bit more complex and this post is already far longer than I originally planned, we will look at that in a future post.
+But because these operations are a bit more complicated and this post is already far longer than I originally planned, we will look at that in a future post.

 ## Positions, Elevations and other Additional Information

 However, there is one part we still have to talk about.
-Everything we have talked about so far is purely concerned with the topology -- which vertices/faces are connected to each other -- and doesn't care about how it's actually laid out in space.
+Everything we have looked at so far is purely concerned with the topology -- which vertices/faces are connected to each other -- and isn't concerned about how it's actually laid out in space.
 That is, if it can be laid out without intersecting itself, it doesn't matter if our basic shape is a sphere, cube, plane or tesseract{% note which is quite neat, I think, and allows us a lot of flexibility in the future.%}.

-But even if our data structure doesn't care about the positions in space, we still do for many applications and need a way to store them.
+But even if our data structure isn't concerned about the positions in space, we still do care about that for many applications and need a way to store them.
 We've already touched on the fact that we can use the IDs of our vertices/faces/edges to link them to additional information like elevation or temperature, and we will handle their positions in exactly the same way.
 Because our elements are laid out in a continuous vector in memory{% note While there might be some holes in our data, which we will discuss in the next post, there should never be more than a small percentage and we can ignore that for now.%} and our IDs are based on their position, we can also just use a vector for our addition data and use the IDs to index into them.

-While that will work there is a bit more complexity to handle changes when we modify the mesh later.
+While that will work, there is a bit more complexity, to handle changes when we modify the mesh later.
 And a bit of validation and type-safety would also be a welcome addition.
-To achieve that we will create a new `Layer` type that stores information linked to a given part of our mesh, that looks like this{% note This is again a somewhat simplified example that ignores many aspects such as constexpr, [[nodiscard]], data-members and constructors. %}:
+To achieve that, we will create a new `Layer` type that stores information linked to a given part of our mesh, that looks like this{% note This is again a somewhat simplified example that ignores many aspects such as constexpr, [[nodiscard]], data-members and constructors. %}:
 ```cpp
 enum class Layer_type {
 	vertex, face, edge_primal, edge_primal_directed, edge_dual, edge_dual_directed